pablopalafox/uav-autonomous-landing/README.md

-# Visual-aided Autonomous Takeoff and Landing of a small UAV on a Moving Landing Platform
+# Robust Visual-Aided Autonomous Takeoff, Tracking and Landing of a small UAV on a Moving Landing Platform for Life-Long Operation